Schrausser/Ptolemy-s-table-of-chords/README.md

 $$r=s⋅\tan(\frac{V}{2}).$$

-In the absence of trigonometric sine functions, however, no *calculation* was made with distance parameters $s$, but tabularized values from previous model calculations by means of the Pythagorean theorem
+In the absence of trigonometric sine functions, however, no *calculation* was made with distance parameters $s$, but tabularized values from previous model calculations with given $d=120$ by means of the Pythagorean theorem

 $$a^2+b^2=c^2$$